pablitxn/orchid-core/readme.md

-# Playground Dotnet
+# Orchid Labs Core

-**Playground Dotnet** is a full‑stack sandbox demonstrating Hexagonal architecture with .NET, RabbitMQ and a React frontend.
+**Orchid Labs Core** is a full‑stack sandbox demonstrating Hexagonal architecture with .NET, RabbitMQ and a React frontend.
 The project bundles a suite of experimental modules—AI chat, agent management and real‑time video calls—into a single repository.